 The four overarching recommendations are supported by recommended disclosures (see Appendix 1) that build out the framework with information that will help investors/stakeholders understand how reporting organisations assess climate related risks and opportunities.
 The disclosures are designed to make TCFD-aligned disclosures comparable, but with sufficient flexibility to account for local circumstances.
+Examples of pension funds that have been early adopters of the TCFD recommendations include: AP2; NEST; PGGM; RPMI Railpen; The Pensions Trust; and Environment Agency Pension Fund.

 Derbyshire Pension Fund (the Pension Fund/Fund) supports the TCFD recommendations as the optimal framework to describe and communicate the steps the Fund is taking to manage climate-related risks and incorporate climate risk management into investment processes.
-The Fund published its first TCFD report in March 2020.
 The Fund is a long-term investor, diversified across asset classes, regions and sectors.
 It is in the Fund's interest that the market is able to effectively price climate-related risks and that policy makers are able to address market failure.
 The TCFD report noted the important role that large asset owners have in influencing the organisations in which they invest to provide better climate-related financial disclosures.

-As of 6 October 2021, the Task Force had over 2,600 supporters globally, including 1,069 financial institutions, responsible for assets of \$194 trillion.
-TCFD supporters now span 89 countries and jurisdictions and nearly all sectors of the economy, with a combined market capitalisation of over \$25 trillion - a 99% increase since 2020.
+Official supporters of the TCFD total 930 organisations (as at December 2019) representing a market capitalisation of over \$11 trillion.
 Disclosure that aligns with the TCFD recommendations currently represents best practice.
 The Fund believes TCFD-aligned disclosure from asset owners, asset managers, and corporates, is in the best interest of the Fund's stakeholders.